zendframework/zend-expressive/doc/book/container/factories.md

 # Provided Factories

-zend-expressive provides several factories compatible with container-interop to facilitate setting up common dependencies.
+Expressive provides several factories compatible with container-interop to facilitate setting up common dependencies.
 The following is a list of provided containers, what they will create, the suggested service name, and any additional dependencies they may require.